System Monitoring with Sar

 */10 * * * * /usr/lib/sa/sa1 1 1 -S DISK

-line is kind of optional, but if the cron supports it’s good to have since it ensures the counters are reset
+The @reboot line is kind of optional, but if the cron supports it’s good to have since it ensures the counters are reset

 on boot.

-, which does the actual collection.
+sa1 is script that calls sadc, which does the actual collection.

 To prevent the files from growing too large not everything is stored, however

-additional counters can be enabled with -S
+additional counters can be enabled with -S.

 Optional collection options for sadc: